mavlink/qgc-user-guide/en/Support/Support.md

 ## Troubleshooting

+This section is for troubleshooting the QGC host computer/configuration.
+Problems when *using QGroundControl* to interact with a vehicle are covered in: [Common Problems](../Support/CommonProblems.md).

 ### 64-bit Windows: Audio in Unexpected Language

 On Windows 64-bit machines *QGroundControl* may sometimes play audio/messages in a language that does not match the *Text-to-speech* setting in **Control Panel > Speech** (e.g. audio spoken in German on an English machine).